chester-lang/chester2025draft/docs/src/dev/parser-implementation.md

    println(result); // Next statement
    ```

-### Current Implementation Status

-In the V2 parser:
-1. The `parseBlock` method recognizes the closing brace (`RBrace`) as terminating a block but doesn't fully consider what follows it
-2. This causes inconsistencies between V1 and V2 parsers in how expressions are terminated
-3. The V1 parser considers what comes after the closing brace, but the V2 parser needs improvement

 ### Implementation Approach

 To address this issue while maintaining context-free parsing principles:

 1. **Adding Context to LexerState**
-   - Add a `newLineAfterBlockMeansEnds` field to track when newlines after blocks should terminate expressions
+   - Track when newlines after blocks should terminate expressions
    - Create a helper method to modify this state immutably

 2. **Context-Aware Block Termination**
-   - Update the `checkForRBraceNewlinePattern` method to consider the context flag
+   - Check for the `}\n` pattern with awareness of context
-   - Only terminate expressions based on the `}\n` pattern when in appropriate contexts
+   - Only terminate expressions when in appropriate contexts

 3. **Enabling Context for All Blocks**
-   - Modify the `parseBlock` method to enable the context flag for all blocks
+   - Enable the context flag for all blocks
-   - This preserves uniform treatment without special-casing any operators
+   - Preserve uniform treatment without special-casing any operators

 ### Uniform Symbol Treatment Preservation

-A critical aspect is preserving Chester's uniform symbol treatment principle:
+A critical aspect is preserving Chester's uniform symbol treatment:
 - The context affects only how block termination works, not how specific operators are treated
 - All operators continue to be parsed as plain identifiers without any semantic meaning
 - The `=>` token is treated exactly like any other identifier in the parser